 There is always concern for the safety of construction crews in outside temperatures such as we have been experiencing lately and with Hibbitts’ mules on the job, other crew members do not complain and are quite happy to stand back to the mule’s strength.
 Hibbitts said that his mule, Old Bub, can pull as much as 8 or 10 men, obeys voice commands and stands quietly while not on the job.

-PRTC’s FTTH project is underway to meet the growing demand for high speed DSL service, video capabilities and the latest voice services.
+PRTC’s FTTH project is underway to meet the growing demand for high speed broadband service, video capabilities and the latest voice services.
 PRTC plans to deploy fiber-to-the-home (FTTH) throughout its coverage area.
 This significant investment in technology lays the foundation for an upgrade that will enable PRTC to rapidly activate HDTV video, data, and voice services over their new FTTH network.